Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 As the GLYKOFILOUSA VIII began to approach Salamina, the small port of Kamatero could be seen.
 There, I spotted the landing craft POSEIDONAS of Farmakoris-Villiotis NE, which was spending the entire summer of 2019 there.

 The POSEIDONAS seen laid-up in the small port of Kamatero in Salamina.
 Built in 2010, she operated on the Arkitsa-Aidipsos line on the North Evoian Gulf that summer as well as from 2012 to 2018, while she spent the 2011 season on the Rion-Antirrion line.
-After being replaced by her newly-built fleetmate, the ALKYON, she was taken out of service and was reportedly sold overseas.
+After being replaced by her newly-built fleetmate, namely the ALKYON, she was taken out of service and she was reportedly sold overseas.
 This however did not happen, with the ship remaining in the small port of Kamatero in 2019.

 The POSEIDONAS docked in the port of Kamatero in Salamina.
 Around the same period of time as I had my trip with the GLYKOFILOUSA VIII, I learned that the ship had been sold for further service to the Saronic Ferries joint venture (which consists of Nova Ferries and 2way Ferries), and she is now being converted in Perama in order to begin service on the Saronic Gulf as the ANTIGONE.